Find answers to common questions about the Paycheck Protection Program loan forgiveness process.

 Yes.
 If you’ve used all your loan funds, you don’t have to wait until the end of your covered period to apply for forgiveness.
 You can apply whenever you’re ready.

-Once your lender processes your application, you’re also released from FTE restrictions, meaning you could reduce staffing or wages without affecting your forgiveness.
+Once your lender processes your application, you’re released from FTE restrictions, meaning you can reduce staffing or wages without it affecting your forgiveness.
 When applying for forgiveness, you must project any wage reductions over the entire 24-week covered period.
 You must prorate wage caps for employees and owner-employees based on the number of weeks you used funds during the covered period (which could be less than the full covered period if you apply early).
 Also, your ability to use certain safe harbors is limited if you apply before the end of your covered period.